eshalwaseem/AttendanceManagementSystemSDA/README.md

-📚 Attendance Management System (Java)
+# 📚 Attendance Management System

 A comprehensive Attendance Management System built in Java as part of a Software Design and Analysis project.
 This system enables educational institutions to efficiently track and manage student attendance with role-based access control.

+---

-🚀 Features
+## 🚀 Features

 - User authentication (Student and Admin roles)
 - Course registration and management